 These solid kicks earn their keep in this category.
 Excepting only the rugged Minimus 10v1, the Pegasus performs better than any other lightweight racing flat.
 That longevity makes it especially worth the money.
 It has multiple layers of mesh, a Flywire support structure that helps spread flex stress throughout the upper, and a thick rubber outsole that will help it last.
 It could have some vulnerabilities to wear, like the front toe tab coming unglued or tears in the mesh, but those are pretty universal for this shoe style.
 It's also worth noting that we did not find any serious trends in degradation.

 Comfort is a fickle thing to measure.
-When we look at this category we consider padding and natural fit during the gait cycle.
-It's really frustrating finding something that is super padded and feels great in the store only to find that 5 miles into a tempo run you're annoyed by or chafing from excessive padding.
+When we look at this category, we consider padding and natural fit during the gait cycle.
+It's frustrating finding something that is super padded and feels great in the store only to find that five miles into a tempo run you're annoyed by or chafing from excessive padding.
 These strike a great balance between those two worlds.
-They have just enough collar padding to cushion and guard the foot against the heel counter, making it really welcoming to the heel and ankle and compatible with miles of sweater percussion and friction.
+They have just enough collar padding to cushion and guard the foot against the heel counter, making it welcoming to the heel and ankle and compatible with miles of sweater percussion and friction.
 The 35s also improved the heel collar so it sweeps back and away from the foot to accommodate the Achilles tendon and it improves the comfort.
 The upper, with its Flymesh design and smooth Fitsole sockliner, fits the foot very well, creating a natural feel that makes the miles much nicer as they go by.

 Because of their great upper, we ranked these up next to the Top Pick for Lightweight Racing Flat PureFlow 7, which also featured a healthy degree of padding along with a natural fit.
 These are the only two high scoring lightweight racing flats, with the Top Pick Lightweight Racing Flat On Cloud X a few tiers down, next to most of the other racing flats.
-The choice between the two top scorers comes down to weight, breathability, and a flatter heel-to-toe discrepancy, where the PureFlow is lighter, breathes better, and has a lower drop, and in our view, is the better choice.
+The choice between the two top scorers comes down to weight, breathability, and a flatter heel-to-toe discrepancy, where the PureFlow is lighter, breathes better and has a lower drop, and in our view, is the better choice.

 This is an area where these could use a little more work.
 They have better than average breathability, but their competition does better here.
 They recently re-engineered their Flymesh upper to be more breathable than in earlier versions, but they have a thick sockliner and multiple layers of upper mesh.
 The outermost layer of mesh is minimally permeable in some parts, particularly on each side of the midfoot.

 Most of the other lightweight racing flats did better in this category, with the top of the scale occupied by speedy flats.
 The Minimus 10v1 earned its place at the top because of its near lack of padding and close-fitting, thin mesh.
-The Editor's Choice On Cloud X got its place because of its single, thin layer of mesh and economical use of padding.
+The On Cloud X got its place because of its single, thin layer of mesh and economical use of padding.
 The Top Pick for Lightweight Racing Flat PureFlow 7 earned its spot with its thin, seamless mesh upper that ventilated most of the foot.
 We suggest narrowing your search down to the latter two if breathability is a top concern.

-Their stiff sole and sturdier upper makes them easier to take out to rougher roads, cross train, and even on trails.
+Their stiff sole and sturdier upper makes them easier to take out to rougher roads, cross-train, and even on trails.

-As in previous versions, we really loved the Pegasus 35s.
+As in previous versions, we loved the Pegasus 35s.
 They're lightweight, offer great comfort, give lots of rebound, and they don't have too much fluff.
 They're straightforward, traditional speedsters that invite you to jump in and hit the road.
-They stacked up really well against the competition and came out near the top, but didn't quite have the low profile, lightness, or snap of the On Cloud X which won our Editor's Choice Award or the combination of weight, ventilation, and low profile of the Top Pick for Lightweight Racing Flat winning PureFlow 7.
-One of its great advantages, as noted over Nike's other great offering, the Free RN is the better responsiveness found in its stiff midsole.
+They stacked up really well against the competition and came out near the top, but didn't quite have the low profile, lightness, or snap of the On Cloud X or the combination of weight, ventilation, and low profile of the Brooks PureFlow 7.
+One of its great advantages is the better responsiveness found in its stiff midsole.
 The firm midsole limits the loss of energy and you feel like you keep your momentum better than with some of the cushier rides.
 This does come with the drawback that the shoe is a bit heavier than is ideal.
-We felt that the Clouds managed to solve that problem with their innovative CloudTec mid/outsole design so as to keep the responsive qualities but limit the added weight of the stiffer sole.
-Though the Pegasus didn't win any Top Pick awards, they are a great shoe and will meet the performance expectations of most runners at a solid price.
+Though the Pegasus didn't win any awards, they are a great shoe and will meet the performance expectations of most runners at a solid price.